Flooristics, LLC

 Share Button

-Fading is when the carpet fibers experience a loss of color.
+Fading is when carpet fibers lose color.
 There are numerous causes for carpet fading, such as exposure to the sun’s rays or artificial lighting.
-Other causes include when certain chemicals come in contact with the fibers, such as chlorine, bleach, nitric oxide, and more.
+Other causes include contact with certain chemicals, such as chlorine, bleach, nitric oxide, and more.
 Oxidation can also contribute to the loss of color, such as from sulfur or nitrogen.

 When the flooring inspector has gathered all the evidence, they can create a written report for the commissioning party and present the findings.